Kristopher Prather: Professional career

 On March 14, 2021, Prather won his fourth PBA Tour title (with partner Andrew Anderson) at the Roth-Holman PBA Doubles Championship.

 Prather qualified as the No. 1 seed at the 2022 PBA Tournament of Champions, but fell short of winning for the second time in this event when he was defeated by No. 2 seed Dominic Barrett in the final match.
 Two weeks later, Prather won the 2022 PBA World Championship as the No. 1 seed, defeating Jason Sterner in an exciting final match that required a one-ball, sudden death roll-off after the two tied the regulation game, 237–237.
 Prather won the roll-off 10–6 to win his second major and third career $100,000 prize check.

+Based on points earned over the 2022 and 2023 seasons, Prather qualified as the #6 seed for the 2023 PBA Tour Finals, held June 24–25 in Arlington, Washington.
+Prather climbed the stepladder in Group 2, eventually defeating top seed Jason Belmonte by way of a roll-off in the race-to-two points final match.
+He then went on to face Group 1 winner Kyle Troup for the title, but lost in a two-game sweep.

+In April 2024, Prather and partner Andrew Anderson won their second Roth-Holman doubles championship, giving Prather his sixth PBA Tour title.

-In addition to his five national PBA Tour titles, Prather has earned two PBA Regional Tour titles.
+In addition to his six national PBA Tour titles, Prather has earned two PBA Regional Tour titles.
 He has rolled 28 certified perfect 300 games, including five in PBA Tour competition, and has 11 certified 800 series.